I have received a subject access request asking for “all” personal data from a current employee. How do I deal with this?

 - The reasoning behind any automated decisions taken about them.

 An employer may refuse to deal with a request, or part of it, because of the types of information requested.
-For example, information which is subject to legal privilege or relates to management planning is not required to be disclosed.
+For example, information that is subject to legal privilege or relates to management planning is not required to be disclosed.

 Where this is the case, the data subject should be informed that their request cannot be complied with and an explanation of the reason will need to be provided.